pfalcon/pycopy/docs/library/index.rst

 .. warning::

-   Important summary of this section
+   Important summary of this section:

-   * MicroPython implements a subset of Python functionality for each module.
+   * Pycopy implements a subset of Python functionality for each module.
-   * To ease extensibility, MicroPython versions of standard Python modules usually have ``u`` ("micro") prefix.
+   * To ease extensibility, Pycopy versions of standard Python modules usually have ``u`` ("micro") prefix, e.g. ``utime`` instead of ``time``.
-   * Any particular MicroPython variant or port may miss any feature/function described in this general documentation (due to resource constraints or other limitations).
+   * Any particular `Pycopy port` or variant may miss any feature/function described in the general documentation (due to resource constraints or other limitations).
+   * More complete and compatible with CPython modules are available via the `pycopy-lib` project.

-This chapter describes modules (function and class libraries) which are built into MicroPython.
+This chapter describes modules (function and class libraries) which are built into Pycopy.
 There are a few categories of such modules:

 * Modules which implement a subset of standard Python functionality and are not intended to be extended by the user.
 * Modules which implement a subset of Python functionality, with a provision for extension by the user (via Python code).
-* Modules which implement MicroPython extensions to the Python standard libraries.
+* Modules which implement Pycopy extensions to the Python standard libraries.
-* Modules specific to a particular `MicroPython port` and thus not portable.
+* Modules specific to a particular `Pycopy port` and thus not portable to other ports.

-Note about the availability of the modules and their contents: This documentation in general aspires to describe all modules and functions/classes which are implemented in MicroPython project.
-However, MicroPython is highly configurable, and each port to a particular board/embedded system makes available only a subset of MicroPython libraries.
+Note about the availability of the modules and their contents: This documentation in general aspires to describe all modules and functions/classes which are implemented in Pycopy project.
+However, Pycopy is highly configurable, and each port to a particular board/embedded system makes available only a subset of Pycopy libraries.
 For officially supported ports, there is an effort to either filter out non-applicable items, or mark individual descriptions with "Availability:" clauses describing which ports provide a given feature.

-With that in mind, please still be warned that some functions/classes in a module (or even the entire module) described in this documentation **may be unavailable** in a particular build of MicroPython on a particular system.
-The best place to find general information of the availability/non-availability of a particular feature is the "General Information" section which contains information pertaining to a specific `MicroPython port`.
+With that in mind, please still be warned that some functions/classes in a module (or even the entire module) described in this documentation **may be unavailable** in a particular build of Pycopy on a particular system.
+The best place to find general information of the availability/non-availability of a particular feature is the "General Information" section which contains information pertaining to a specific `Pycopy port`.

 On some ports you are able to discover the available, built-in libraries that can be imported by entering the following at the REPL::